osiweb/Hardware/repro/readme.md

 ## Manual reproductions
 Several
 were meticulously recreated by hand by Grant (Klyball).
-These were created by hand in a PCB program, based on scans of the original boards, and are startlingly close to the originals a tour de force
+These were created by hand in a PCB program, based on scans of the original boards, and are startlingly close to the originals--a tour de force

 ## Credits: